HebutAIer/AI-Reading/Deep-Learning/1-Introduction.md

-# Deep Learning
-## Introduction
+# Introduction

+* **AI Problem**
-* In the early days of artificial intelligence: Problem that can be described by a list of formal, mathenatical rules.
+    > * In the early days of artificial intelligence: Problem that can be described by a list of formal, mathenatical rules.

-* The true challenge to artificial intellignece: Problem that easy for people to perform but hard for people to describe formally.
+    > * The true challenge to artificial intellignece: Problem that easy for people to perform but hard for people to describe formally.

-* Deep Learning:

-* One of the key challenges in artificial intellignee is how to get the informal knowledge into a computer
 * **Knowledge base**: seek to hard-code knowledge about the world in formal languages
     > * None of these projects has led to a major success.
 * **Machine learning**: enable computers to tackle problems involving knowledge of the read world and make decisions that appear subjective.